cloud-gov/cg-site/_docs/services/external-domain-service.md

 status: "Production Ready"
 ---

-This service provides two different plans allowing you to use custom domains for your apps running on cloud.gov.
+This service provides two different plans allowing you to use custom domains for your apps running on Cloud.gov.

 Both plans offer: